SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Appendix

 \subsection{Case Studies of \method{}}

-In this section, we select some cases to demonstrate the effectiveness of \method{}, as well as the processes of page construction of \method{}.
+In this section, we present several case studies to further demonstrate the effectiveness of \method{}, as well as the iterative steering sketch construction process of \method{}.
 All cases are selected from the HotpotQA dataset.

-As illustrated in Figure~\ref{fig:case1}, we compare the performance of three models: Vanilla RAG, DeepNote, and \method{}.
-Vanilla RAG and DeepNote erroneously identify ``Bill Nye'' and ``Wil Wheaton'', respectively, as the correct actors, despite neither having starred in ``The Bronze''.
-In contrast, the page constructed by \method{} accurately consolidates the key information that ``Melissa Rauch'' starred in ``The Bronze'' and also appeared in The Big Bang Theory.
-This demonstrates that by constructing a comprehensive knowledge representation, \method{} effectively assists the LLM in answering the question.
+As illustrated in Figure~\ref{fig:case1}, we compare the knowledge representations and final predictions generated by Vanilla RAG, DeepNote, and \method{}.
+Vanilla RAG and DeepNote incorrectly identify ``Bill Nye'' and ``Wil Wheaton'', respectively, as the correct actors, despite neither having starred in ``The Bronze''.
+In contrast, the steering sketch constructed by \method{} progressively organizes the retrieved evidence into semantically coherent steering gists.
+Specifically, \method{} successfully consolidates the key evidence that ``Melissa Rauch'' starred in ``The Bronze'' and also appeared in ``The Big Bang Theory''.
+This case demonstrates that the structured steering sketch enables \method{} to better organize and refine retrieved knowledge, thereby helping the LLM generate the correct answer.

-Figure~\ref{fig:case2} further illustrates the iterative page construction process of \method{}.
-During the initialization phase, \method{} constructs a structured page outline tailored to the query, establishing designated slots.
-This structural outline serves as a roadmap to guide the subsequent knowledge acquisition and utilization.
-In Iterations 1 and 2, the \method{} generates sub-queries to retrieve external documents, successfully refining key information into the page.
-Subsequently, in Iterations 3 and 4, the model formulates sub-queries designed to explore the relationship between the entities.
-Retrieval results reveal that the two directly competed in a 2000 tournament.
-Consequently, \method{} synthesizes this evidence within the ``Career Comparison'', explicitly articulating that both subjects are deeply involved in the realm of MMA.
-Finally, leveraging this comprehensively constructed and logically coherent page, the model not only identifies the correct answer, ``Mixed martial artist'', but also grounds its conclusion by citing specific evidence embedded within the page.
+Figure~\ref{fig:case2} further illustrates the iterative steering sketch construction process of \method{}.
+During the initialization stage, \method{} first constructs a structured steering sketch tailored to the query, where each steering gist corresponds to a distinct knowledge aspect associated with the question.
+These steering gists provide structured guidance for the subsequent iterative knowledge acquisition process.
+In Iterations 1 and 2, \method{} generates sub-queries to retrieve external documents and refines the retrieved knowledge into evidence for the corresponding steering gist slots.
+Subsequently, in Iterations 3 and 4, the generated sub-queries further explore the relationship between the two entities.
+The retrieved evidence reveals that the two subjects directly competed in a 2000 tournament.
+Accordingly, \method{} synthesizes this information within the ``Career Comparison'' steering gist, explicitly capturing that both subjects are deeply involved in the field of mixed martial arts (MMA).
+Finally, based on the completed steering sketch, \method{} correctly identifies the answer as ``Mixed martial artist'' and grounds its prediction using the accumulated evidence stored in the steering sketch.
+This case further demonstrates that the iterative steering sketch construction mechanism enables \method{} to progressively organize and integrate retrieved knowledge into a logically coherent representation for question answering.